ariksman/CoreDemoApp/README.md

 ## The program - CoreDemoApp
-The program follows the MVVM design principle and uses WPF for the user interface.
+The program is implemented with .NET Core 3.0 preview, follows the MVVM design principle and uses WPF - MVVM for the user interface.
 Additionally, code is divided into layers and utilizing CQS for use-case implementation.

 ## Frameworks